swcarpentry/website/_posts/2017/11/2017-11-21-apply-mentoring-cochair.md

 The expectations of the mentoring co-chairs are to host the monthly mentoring subcommittee meetings, facilitate opportunities for building connections across our community to better serve our instructors, and to manage the weekly instructor discussion sessions hosted on this etherpad.

-If you would like to be considered, please fill out [this short google](https://goo.gl/forms/aSzm8Gg7Y4tIboWy2) form by **December 4th**.
-The current mentoring subcommittee co-chairs will select a new co-chair from the applicant pool with input from the Carpentries staff liaison, and other members of the Carpentries community.
+If you would like to be considered, please fill out [this short form](https://goo.gl/forms/aSzm8Gg7Y4tIboWy2) by **December 4th**.
+The current mentoring subcommittee co-chairs will select a new co-chair from the applicant pool, with input from the Carpentries staff liaison, and other members of the Carpentries community.

-Please be welcome to email Marian at marschmi@umich.edu with any questions regarding the position.
+Please be welcome to email Marian at `marschmi` AT `umich.edu` with any questions regarding the position.

 Sincerely,